 by Mark Manson

-In this book, Mark Manson provides a counter-argument to the positive-thinking movement.
+In this awesome business book, Mark Manson provides a counter-argument to the positive-thinking movement.
 He describes how acceptance of reality, including negative feelings and circumstances, is the best way to achieve happiness and success.

 The book uses scientific research and humor to illustrate the importance of focussing only on the important things in life — and not giving a f*ck about the rest.